ArthurMascaro/Aerotool-Back/readme.md

 An educational institution that hosts the educational project for the development of the software, which is used by teachers and education professionals to assist graduating students in aircraft maintenance and processes.

 ### Applied Aircraft Management Services
-The system is used on an enterprise scale for the management of aircraft and their processes, including tools, consumable materials, and project management.
+The system is also fit for an enterprise scale, excelling on the management of aircraft and their processes, including tools, consumable materials, and project management.

 ## Objectives
 * Increase tool traceability;